rorybennett/ObjectDetection/README.md

 3. RetinaNet: Use `train_retinanet.py` to train and validate a retinanet model using a Resnet50 FPN backbone (version 2).

+After much back-and-forth, Resnet50_fpn_v2 seems to be the smallest backbone.
+Using the example (for RetinaNet) that has mobilenet_v2 as the backbone results in a save file that is far larger than the Resnet50_fpn_v2 backbone.

 ## Repo contents
 The packages in this repo were created under the assumption of prostate and bladder detection, however, minor modifications should allow for other types of object detection.